 If you prefer to work in cafes, Lisbon’s famous cafe culture means you’re spoilt for choice.
 Grab a coffee and pasteis de nata and settle down to work in one of the city’s numerous nomad-friendly haunts.
 Check out the Digital Nomad Cafe Guide to Lisbon by Indefinite Adventure for a great guide to some of the best cafes for working in; Dear Breakfast is one of our favourites — an Instagram-friendly choice with plenty of sockets for charging your devices while you work.

-4. Where to network with other digital nomads in Lisbon
+4. Where to network with other digital nomads or remote based professionals in Lisbon?

 Arriving in a new city where you don’t know anyone can be a lonely experience, but the thriving digital nomad network in Lisbon means it’s easy to get stuck straight into connecting with fellow remote workers.
 Get involved in the digital nomad community by bookmarking these links to keep up with what’s going on.